IBM/qradar-multitenant-app/README.md

 ## To install the app on QRadar using the SDK, follow these simple steps:

-Step 1: Identify Default Server and User Values (Optional)
+1. Identify Default Server and User Values (Optional)
     a. qapp server -q <QRadar_server> -u <QRadar_user>

 Step 2: Package the App